 "Velvet Love" Impatiens

 Soil -- Impatiens morsei likes fertile, well-draining soil.
 A typical mix is 2 parts potting soil to 1 part perlite or coarse horticultural sand (or pumice).
-If your tap water is "soft", meaning low in minerals, it is good to add a dash of agricultural lime (= dolomite lime.. not hydrated or quick lime).
-This is to simulate the limestone terrain that Impatiens morsei comes from.
-Only add approximately 1 teaspoon of lime per gallon of soil mix.
+If you tend to overwater your plants, use extra perlite or sand.

 Watering -- Try to keep the soil evenly moist most of the time - but not soggy.
 Don't let the soil dry out completely.

 Lighting -- Impatiens morsei prefers bright shade, or filtered sunlight.
 Avoid prolonged direct sun, unless it's early-morning sun.

 Pests to watch for -- aphids, spider mites (tiny "dots" and webbing under the leaves), whitefly, mealy bugs.
 Certain spider mites cannot be seen but can cause deformities of the young leaves.
 Be careful when choosing chemical remedies, because some may harm the plant.

 If you have any questions, feel free to contact me.